Hey there fiery food folks, you remember Fat Man Chilli Co, right?

 No inherent cold remains to rival the sauce’s

-which lingers in the upper back of my mouth, supported slightly by the touch of ginger.
+heat, which lingers in the upper back of my mouth, supported slightly by the touch of ginger.

 I can’t say I know what chillies go into it, since Fat Man Chilli Co uses an unspecified blend, like Khoo’s supporting peppers, but they don’t feel or taste quite the same as jalapeños.
 They’re a little less bold and dark in their green flavour, with rather more of a back of the mouth and throat focus.